z-gong/md-tutorials/openmm_installation.md

 ```
 conda config --append channels conda-forge
 ```
-Then run the following command to show currently used repositories.
+Then run the following command to show the repositories currently in use
 ```
 conda config --show channels
 ```